Smallpox in Australia: Deliberate release theories, 1789

-However, Dowling finds evidence that by 1830, with the assistance of well-meaning settlers, many Aboriginal people seem to have been either vaccinated (with cowpox), or else ‘inoculated” (i.e. variolated) — a method which would seem to have risked spreading either smallpox (Variola major or Variola minor) or its partial lookalike chickenpox.
+However, Dowling finds evidence that by 1830, with the assistance of well-meaning settlers, many Aboriginal people seem to have been either vaccinated (with cowpox), or else 'inoculated" (i.e. variolated) — a method which would seem to have risked spreading either smallpox (Variola major or Variola minor) or its partial lookalike chickenpox.
+Similarly, granted the frequent confusion between the two diseases, any epidemic liberated from the surgeons' variolation-jars in 1789 might possibly have been chickenpox rather than smallpox.
+Thus, the chickenpox theory and the deliberate-release theory need not contradict each other.
+However, most proponents of the deliberate-release theory, assume that the 1789 epidemic was smallpox.

-In later years, most historians assumed that the 1789 epidemic was smallpox; and several of them speculated on means by which smallpox might have travelled from Indonesia via Macassan traders and thence overland to southern Australia.
+In later years, several historians speculated on means by which smallpox might have travelled from Indonesia via Macassan traders and thence overland to southern Australia.
 However in 1914 Dr J. H. L. Cumpston, while not ruling out this possibility, nor the possibility that it was chickenpox, put forward a rival theory, that smallpox in some way reached NSW in 1789 via British settlers.
-He did not believe smallpox infections could have gone unnoticed, and so thought that the “variolous matter” mentioned by Watkin Tench “cannot be dismissed lightly as a possible source of the epidemic.
-It is at least as likely a theory as that of the introduction by the French sailors.”
-However Cumpston thought that “this question can never be settled unless some hitherto undiscovered records come to light”.
+He did not believe smallpox infections could have gone unnoticed, and so thought that the "variolous matter" mentioned by Watkin Tench "cannot be dismissed lightly as a possible source of the epidemic.
+It is at least as likely a theory as that of the introduction by the French sailors."
+However Cumpston thought that "this question can never be settled unless some hitherto undiscovered records come to light".

 This theory was revived and expanded in 1983 when Professor Noel Butlin, an economic historian, suggested: "it is possible and, in 1789, likely, that infection of the Aboriginal people was a deliberate extermination act".
-Butlin did not specify how the virus was released, but (having argued that the Macassan/overland theory was implausible) he suggested that the most likely explanation of smallpox’s appearance in 1789 was that it had been transferred somehow, by theft, accident, or the like, from scab originally stored in glass containers carried by just one of the seven medical officers on the first fleet.
+Butlin did not specify how the virus was released, but (having argued that the Macassan/overland theory was implausible) he suggested that the most likely explanation of smallpox's appearance in 1789 was that it had been transferred somehow, by theft, accident, or the like, from scab originally stored in glass containers carried by just one of the seven medical officers on the first fleet.

 Several historians thereafter mentioned this possibility, and debated if this was more plausible than overland transmission.
 David Day (2001) reiterated Butlin's argument and suggested that members of Sydney's garrison of Royal Marines may have attempted to use smallpox as a biological weapon in 1789.
 The following year, however, John Connor stated that Day's theory was "unsustainable".
-Historian Henry Reynolds in 2001 repeated Butlin's claims and wrote: "one possibility is that the epidemic was deliberately or accidentally let loose by someone in the settlement at Sydney Cove.”
+Historian Henry Reynolds in 2001 repeated Butlin's claims and wrote: "one possibility is that the epidemic was deliberately or accidentally let loose by someone in the settlement at Sydney Cove."